Japan’s Journey From Isolation to Foreigner Friendly Country

 It was also almost impossible to find an apartment where foreigners were allowed at that time.
 Even more so, some Japanese people would not sit beside a foreigner in the train .
-Some pretty strong arguments were made by the Japanese at the time to validate their stance, saying that foreigners do not follow the Japanese rules or break rules every now and then causing annoyance and disturbance.
+Some pretty strong arguments were made by the Japanese at the time to validate their stance, saying that foreigners do not follow Japanese rules or break rules every now and then causing annoyance and disturbance.

 Shoguns introduced the class system in Japanese society.
-Though the Emperor was in the pinnacle of the class system, in reality, Shoguns controlled everything.
+Though the Emperor was at the pinnacle of the class system, in reality, Shoguns controlled everything.
 In the class system, Daimyo or local rulers were under the control of Shoguns.
 Daimyo used to control small domains which were called Han.
 The power of the domains at that time depended on how much rice they produce per year as the Daimyos had to pay taxes to Shoguns with rice.
-Interestingly, all the domains at the time had their own currency system that is totally different with the others.
+Interestingly, all the domains at the time had their own currency system that was totally different to that of the others.

-Throughout the 1600s, the local lords (also called Daimyos) were fighting against each other to take control of Japan.
+Throughout the 1600s, the local lords (also called daimyo) were fighting against each other to take control of Japan.
 Consequently, in the war of Sekigahara, Tokugawa Ieyasu centralized the power in his castle of Edo.
-Tokugawa rulers were careful about the foreign strike and colonization in Japan.
-They found that Christianity can be a way for foreign culture to enter Japan.
+Tokugawa rulers were fearful of foreign strikes and colonization in Japan.
+They thought that Christianity would become a way for foreign cultures to enter Japan.
 So, they hatched a plan to banish Christianity from Japan.

 At the beginning of Emperor Meiji’s regime, Japan had a very fragile army and the whole country was dependent on unstable agriculture.
 Because of the detachment from western interaction, Japan was left behind in the dust in terms of technology.

-In 1853, Commodore Matthew Perry went to Japan with a letter from the American President Millard Fillmore, asking that the Samurais open the Japanese Maritime Borders for the Americans in order to trade.
+In 1853, Commodore Matthew Perry went to Japan with a letter from the American President Millard Fillmore, asking that the Samurai open the Japanese Maritime Borders for the Americans in order to trade.
 But the Japanese warriors did not allow him to do so.
 As a result, Methew Perry blasted the Japanese with modern guns before leaving the country, horrifying the Japanese.

 A year later, Perry returned to Japan with more weaponry and demanded a response.
 The terrified Japanese were left with no choice but to succumb to American pressure and thus, the Convention of Kanagawa was signed and the Shimoda and Hakodate ports were opened for the Americans.
 That is how for the first time, Japan was forced to start a relationship with the foreign world and got out of the isolationist policy.

-However this treaty was not an equal one for the Japanese, they even lost control over taxation for these trades.
+However this treaty was not an equal one for the Japanese, and they even lost control over taxation for these trades.
 This caused great annoyance for the Emperor and eventually he declared a fight against foreigners starting the Shimonoseki War.

 However, that battle only resulted in the overwhelming loss of the Japanese.
-The following battles also resulted in disgraceful outcomes for the Japanese as the Satsuma domain was lost in the Satsuma War against the British and the Boshin war resulting with the Shoguns being forced out of Edo.
+The following battles also resulted in disgraceful outcomes for the Japanese as the Satsuma domain was lost in the Satsuma War against the British and the Boshin war resulting with the Shogunate being forced out of Edo.

 Industrialization, and especially the coal industry boosted the Japanese economy.
 The train network and telegraph technology connected the whole of Japan through an invisible thread.
 Japan also started to standardised the currency system and the Bank of Japan started to print money for the country.
-This was how Japan rose to be an industrialised power during the daybreak of world wars.
+This was how Japan rose to become an industrialised power at the outbreak of both World Wars.